Can I Change My Personal Injury Lawyer in New York?

 Yes.
 Even if your lawyer already got a settlement offer, but you don’t think the settlement offer is enough, you can still change your lawyer to a new personal injury lawyer.
 As long as you didn’t sign a settlement release, you can change your personal injury lawyer at any time.

 My first personal injury case was for John V., who I met while working part-time at ABC Monday Night Baseball and Wide World of Sports.
-John was a graphic artist and had a neck injury from a hit-in-the-rear car accident.
+John was a graphic artist who had a neck injury from a hit-in-the-rear car accident.
 Two cars hit him in the rear.
 The rear car had a $300,000 State Farm insurance policy, and the middle car had two insurance policies, one for the owner and one for a repair garage that was working on the car.
 An unauthorized driver was driving the car for the repair shop, so its insurance denied the claim.

 His lawyer never tried to get settlement offers from the middle car.
 He did get an insurance company settlement offer of $75,000 from State Farm for the rear car and recommended that John take the offer, but John wasn’t happy with the settlement offer and asked me what I thought.
 I told John I would like to represent him.